travelping/ergw-capwap-node/README.md

 config.
 Alternatively, you may use a volume to provide the configuration in `/etc/erlang-capwap-node/erlang-capwap-node.config` or alter this file in a running container.

+Via docker/Dockerfile.alpine an experimental Docker file exists which builds a much smaller container image of CAPWAP AC … ~58Mb.
+It makes use of a feature in Docker called "multi stage" builds and needs at least Docker-17.05.
+Build the image like this:

+    $ docker build -f docker/Dockerfile.alpine -t ergw-capwap-node:alpine .